Explore Courses

 Current State of Cybersecurity in Banks

-The market for IT security in banking has maintained its rapid growth in 2024.
+The market for cybersecurity in banking in India has maintained rapid growth in 2024, with increasing investments to counter digital threats.
 Since financial institutions are primary attack targets, investments in protection continue to scale.
 The market value reached $38.72 billion in 2021, and projections see a compound growth rate of 22.4% and a value of $195.5 billion by 2029.

 Between June 2018 and March 2022, Indian banks reported 248 successful data breaches by hackers and criminals; the government notified Parliament on Aug 2, 2022.